 The laser gun is usually a piece of plastic that houses a beam generator.
 The plastic is molded into the shape of a gun with a trigger mechanism that activates the laser.

 Most laser tag guns are easily carried in one hand, like a pistol.
-The electronics and computer chips needed to keep score or record data are included in the gun, too.
+Sometimes the electronics and computer chips needed to keep score or record data are included in the gun, too.
 There are often lights or LCD displays on the body of laser tag guns to keep track of how many lives players have left.

-Finally, many laser guns contain sound, tactile, and light effect capabilities.
+Finally, many laser guns have sound, tactile and light effects.
 These features are not only cool, but they also give you feedback when you make or receive a hit.

 Most at-home laser tag guns use infrared lasers.
 You won’t be able to see this type of laser light.
-Therefore, you’ll want to select a laser tag gun that has a sight on it to ensure accurate aiming.
+Therefore, you’ll want to select a laser tag gun that has a sight on it for accurate aiming.

 Back when infrared laser tag sets initially appeared on the market, consumers complained of inaccurate readings and a beam that was too wide.
-However, the technology has improved a lot in the past decade.
+The technology has improved a lot in the past decade.
 Infrared laser guns now work extremely well.
 The guns in the Squad Hero Battle Action Laser Tag 2.0 Set, for instance, use ultra-focused infrared beams for increased accuracy.

 Because the guns and sensors are portable, they run on battery power.
 Most at-home laser tag sets require AA or AAA batteries, often four per gun.
 You can also find some rechargeable sets, such as the Squad Hero Light Force Edition Laser Tag Set.
 The guns in this set have enough battery life to propel you through eight games of about 30 minutes each.

-Understand that if small children will be using the laser tag guns, they almost certainly will burn through batteries quickly.
+When small children use laser tag guns, they almost certainly burn through the batteries quickly.
 That’s because little ones are likely to press the trigger over and over, not caring what they hit.
 Older players are likely to aim more and press the trigger less, consuming less battery power.

 Durability is often a shortcoming of at-home laser tag sets.
-Many of the guns available for home use are constructed of cheap plastic with little weight to them.
-If a player bangs a gun into objects or drops it continually — which can happen in this type of game — the gun could malfunction.
+Many of the guns made for home use are constructed of cheap plastic with little weight to them.
+If a player bangs a gun into objects or drops it continually, which can happen in this type of game, the gun could malfunction.

 Young children aren’t exactly known for their care with toys, so don’t be surprised if your guns break occasionally.
-You could spend a bit extra to receive a gun made from stronger plastic.
-But even strong plastic won’t protect a gun that flies out of a running child’s hand and crashes into a tree.
+You could spend a bit extra on a gun made from stronger plastic, but even strong plastic won’t protect a gun that flies out of a running child’s hand and crashes into a tree.